Configuring Database Search for Primo VE

 The following codes support the display labels associated with Database Search and the Database Categories feature:

-In addition, this table allows you to customize and translate the database categories.
-For more information, see Creating Translations for Database Categories.
-If no entry is defined for a database category, the system will display its code ID in the results message that appears above a category's results. |
+In addition, this table enables you to customize and translate the database categories.
+For more information, see Creating Translations for Database Categories. |

-View Labels code table (modified)
+View Labels code table

 |